j-lgs/terraform-provider-talos/docs/resources/worker_node.md

 <a id="nestedatt--kubelet--extra_mount"></a>
 ### Nested Schema for `kubelet.extra_mount`

-Optional:
+Required:

 - `destination` (String) Destination of mount point: path inside container.
 This value MUST be an absolute path.
-- `options` (List of String) Mount options of the filesystem to be used.
 - `source` (String) A device name, but can also be a file or directory name for bind mounts or a dummy.
 Path values for bind mounts are either absolute or relative to the bundle.
 A mount is a bind mount if it has either bind or rbind in the options.

+Optional:

+- `options` (List of String) Mount options of the filesystem to be used.
 - `type` (String) The type of the filesystem to be mounted.